 Every year, Denver is growing and people are changing the way they travel through and between neighborhoods.
 To address this at the neighborhood level, Denver's Department of Transportation & Infrastructure (DOTI) has established a Neighborhood Transportation Management Program (NTMP).

-Through the NTMP, Denver DOTI seeks to work together with the City’s neighborhoods to establish local transportation priorities, to develop and implement transportation projects that support those priorities, and to help inform the local implementation of citywide mobility and safety programs.
+Through the NTMP, DOTI seeks to work together with the City’s neighborhoods to establish local transportation priorities, to develop and implement transportation projects that support those priorities, and to help inform the local implementation of citywide mobility and safety programs.

 The NTMP aims to partner with neighborhoods by giving the people who live, work and play in Denver’s neighborhoods a voice in developing local transportation and mobility priorities and projects.

 The program will use many avenues to engage in local communities, including: public meetings, neighborhood surveys, stakeholder committees and direct coordination with RNO representatives, neighborhood leaders and councilmembers.

 The NTMP will work with statistical neighborhoods, one-on-one, to develop and implement projects and actions that:

 The statistical neighborhood of Five Points was selected as the first neighborhood to go through the NTMP Action Plan collaboration process.
 The Five Points statistical neighborhood includes the neighborhoods of Ballpark, Curtis Park, Five Points, RiNo, San Raphael and Union station North.
 Five Points ranked first in the NTMP prioritization model which incorporated the following factors: growth pressure, safety, transportation equity, and multimodal.